MargotMarchais/Chocolate-e-commerce/README.md

 - GCP BigQuery: I created an account and an empty project in GCP.
 - dbt: I created a dbt Cloud project that is connected to my BigQuery project.
 In this dbt project, I created 3 sections:
     - Bronze (staging): raw data, with few modifications.
-    - Silver (transformations): data with some transformations (new columns, filters, etc)
+    - Silver (transformations): the raw data with some transformations (new columns, filters, etc)
     - Gold (final): final datasets that will be used for analysis.
       Thanks to dbt, I could 'export' the SQL views and tables to GCP BigQuery.
-I also managed to create dbt QoD tests and documentation For the intermediate and final outputs.
+I also managed to create the data lineage, QoD tests and documentation.
 All dbt modifications were saved thanks to dbt-Github.
 - PowerBI: Finally, I could plug my Gold final datasets to Power BI in order to create a visual overview of the market.

 *<b>Final output</b>*